 The course leads the rider on a virtual snowmobile trip across Maine.
 Using video and displayed text, the student learns the basics of snowmobile safety along the way.
 At various times on the trip, the rider must refuel their sled by taking a short quiz.
 Upon completion of the course, the rider can print out the tests and a completion certificate.

-The CD is available free of charge at the MSA office, 205 Church Hill Road in Augusta and the IF&W Info Center on State St. in Augusta.
+The CD is available free of charge at the MSA office, 7 Noyes Street Place in Augusta and the IF&W Info Center on State St. in Augusta.
 If you wish to have a copy of the CD mailed to you (U.S./Canada only, please), we ask that you include $5 to cover postage and packaging.
 Send your request, mailing address and $5 per CD to: Safety CD, MSA, PO Box 80, Augusta ME 04332.
 (Fees waived for educators, librarians, youth/scout leaders, corporate safety committees, etc. - contact the MSA with your requests.)

 The Ride Right, Ride Smart Safety CD was funded by the Maine Outdoor Heritage Fund, IF&W Dedicated Snowmobile Enforcement Fund and the MSA's Brian Wass Safety Education Fund.